trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/menus.md

 *Manage Menus* in Trisul refers to the customization of navigation menus for the Trisul web interface for different users and contexts.
 To customize menus, Login as `admin` and

 :::info navigation
-Go to Webadmin-Manage-> And click UI- Menu Manager
+:point_right: Go to Webadmin-Manage&rarr; And click UI- Menu Manager
 :::

 This will take you to the *Menu Manager* page with two customizations as shown in the following.